 Melissa Wasser joined ACS in August 2017 and currently serves as the Law Fellow.
-In this role, she provides support to the Department of Policy Development and Programming through researching substantive legal topics, editing ACS publications on cutting-edge issues, and writing the annual Programming Guide for ACS student and lawyer chapters nationwide.
+In this role, she provides support to the Department of Policy and Program through researching substantive legal topics, editing ACS publications on cutting-edge issues, and writing the annual Programming Guide for ACS student and lawyer chapters nationwide.

 Prior to joining ACS, Melissa served as an extern to the Ohio House Democratic Caucus through The Ohio State University Moritz College of Law Legislation Clinic, a Judicial Extern to Magistrate Judge Kimberly A. Jolson in the Southern District of Ohio, and as a McCleary Law Fellow at the Human Rights Campaign in Washington, D.C.